 Finally, there are two more delicate problems.
 First, as shown in (9), QEs allow copredication, contrary to VIs.
 I take this effect to be primarily connected with the lexicon.
-That is, there are no good arguments in favour of postulating anything like "idiomatic door" in show someone the door; this is why in (35) it is the whole idiom that is incorporated to $v^$ .
+As discussed in the context of (37) data from copredication deliver an argument against postulating anything like "idiomatic door" in show someone the door, contra Larson (2017).
+In the proposed account this motivates incorporation of the whole idiom to $v^$ , as in (35).
 By contrast, the abovementioned tacit convention in the sense of Tajtelbaum (1957) assumes that every expression has its quotational name.
 This relation can be conceived of as instantiating logical polysemy in the sense of Asher (2011), and thus allow copredication.
 The second problem concerns movement of DTs: why can they raise covertly as in (47) but not overtly, as in (21)?
 I take this to instantiate an LF movement yielding the operator-variable relation as in (49)-(50).
 On the other hand, overt movement would affect the $\Phi$ -representation of QEs which is essential for their proper interpretation.
 However, I leave a detailed discussion for future research.

-&lt;sup>12According to a stronger version (cf. Chomsky 2015), LA requires agreement of features.
-Assuming agreement between [iF : quot] features might open up an interesting path for investigating why DTs can range only over parts of pure and mixed quotation, but not those of Free Indirect Discourse or DTs.
+$^{12}$ According to a stronger version (cf. Chomsky 2015), LA requires agreement of features.
+Assuming agreement between [iF:quot] features might open up an interesting path for investigating why DTs can range only over parts of pure and mixed quotation, but not those of Free Indirect Discourse or DTs.
 I leave it for future research.